Frequently Asked Questions

 Dedicated means your car ONLY runs on CNG.
 You have committed to never putting gasoline in the car again!
 Bi-Fuel (two kinds of fuel) is what you have after putting a CNG conversion kit on your vehicle without removing the ability to operate on regular gasoline.
 This is very common with after-market conversions since most people don't want to give up the ability to use gasoline.

 It really depends on how much money you are willing to spend and how much benefit you would get from a CNG car.
 A basic sequential CNG car conversion will be available in 4, 6, or 8 cylinder version.
-The more simple "mixer" (aka aspirated) CNG kits are almost universal and not really cylinder specific.
-From a financial standpoint, a good rule of thumb is that if your vehicle is more than 15 years old or more than 100k miles then you may want to think REALLY hard about it.
+From a financial standpoint, a good rule of thumb is that if your vehicle is more than 10 years old or more than 100k miles then you may want to think REALLY hard about it.
 Talk to a GOOD mechanic who understands CNG conversions.

 Your engine mileage plays a big role in this decision.